 Please be on alert for suspicious phone calls, text messages and letters from scammers who impersonate TEP employees while trying to steal your money using high-pressure tactics.

-In most cases, callers who claim to work for TEP will try to steal your money by threatening to disconnect service for unpaid bills or damaged electric meters that need to be replaced for safety reasons.
-Callers instruct customers to make payment over the phone with a pre-paid money card within a limited amount of time to avoid shut off.
+Many customers have reported being contacted by someone pretending to work for TEP who threatened to disconnect their service due to unpaid bills or damaged electric meters.
+Customers were urged to make payment over the phone with a pre-paid money card within a short amount of time – usually an hour or less – to avoid shutoff.

 Customers who receive phone calls or text messages like these also are encouraged to contact the Arizona Attorney General’s Tucson office at (520) 628-6504 or to file a consumer complaint at azag.gov.
 The Attorney General’s office seeks to protect the public and can take legal action in situations that involve violations of state and federal consumer protection laws.

 These long-running scams can take many forms.
 Scammers have claimed to work for the Arizona Corporation Commission (ACC) and tried to convince customers to buy into a home repair grant scheme.
 Similarly, law enforcement and other local agencies have reported that phone scammers have impersonated government employees from the Pima County Sheriff’s Department, the City of Tucson Water Department, Pima County Superior Court, the Arizona Attorney General’s office and the Internal Revenue Service.